-If "Show live position" is activated and a preview is started ("Play"), displays a live track of the positions of the TX items.
+If "Show live position" is activated and a preview is started ("Play"), displays a live track of the positions of the TX items and RX items.

 Closing the dialog does not interrupt the movement preview.

 PREView: POSition? on page 780